 - Ask what it's like to work for a particular company.

-- Ask about a grad school program you're interested in.
+- Ask about a grad institution program you're interested in.

-- Ask about how you can best highlight your unique experiences when crafting your resume.
+- Ask about how you can best highlight your unique experiences when crafting your CV.

 - Ask about how you can best prepare for an upcoming interview.